Harshit2807161/Cloud-Physician/README.md

 This project demonstrates the potential for accurate vital extraction from low-resource medical settings using open-source models and techniques.
 Future work may explore zero-shot or few-shot learning to generalize the model across more diverse environments.

 ## Contact
-For any questions or further inquiries, please feel free to reach out to the project contributors.
+For any questions or further inquiries, please feel free to reach out to me at harshit_2101mc20@iitp.ac.in
 ---